pcabrales/prototwin-pet/README.md

 ```

 #### Outputs 📝
 - The model is saved to `models/trained-models`.
-Not included in the repository due to size.
 - Other results and images are saved in `images` and `models`.